 WashU Creative Practice Workshop

-• To provide greater support for WU faculty who create work in the literary arts or related creative practice fields.
-The WU Creative Practice Workshop will be open to tenure-track faculty at the University whose creative literary practice is meaningfully connected to their teaching or research, including, but not limited to creative writers, translators, and other creative artists working with text (in visual arts, performing arts, music, etc).
+• To provide greater support for faculty who create work in the literary arts or related creative practice fields.
+The CPW will be open to all Arts & Sciences tenure-track and tenured faculty with a creative literary practice that is meaningfully connected to their teaching or research, including creative writers, translators, and other scholars and artists working with text (in visual arts, performing arts, music, etc).

-• To enable the CLA to become an important contributor to this sense of community by providing both a physical and intellectual environment for literary arts and creative practice activities.
+• To enable the CLA to be an important contributor to an increased spirit of collaboration and community across departments and disciplines at WashU by providing a shared physical and intellectual environment for literary arts and creative practice activities.

-• To make known to the broader (both WU and non-WU) academic community, as well as the literary community outside of the University (across St. Louis, the US, and the world) both the work of WU faculty more generally through interaction between members of the WU Creative Practice Workshop, as well as external writers and scholars connected to the CLA.
+• To make known the work of WashU faculty through interaction between members of the CPW, as well as external writers and visitors connected to the CLA.

-The WU Center for the Literary Arts in Arts & Sciences is pleased to offer a number of opportunities to become members of the WU Creative Practice Workshop during the fall and spring of each academic year.
+The WashU Center for the Literary Arts in Arts & Sciences is pleased to offer a number of opportunities to become members of the WashU Creative Practice Workshop during the fall and spring of each academic year.

-• One full semester of relief from teaching and service so that the members of the WU Creative Practice Workshop can devote their time to an extensive creative project
+• One full semester of relief from teaching and service so that the members of the WashU Creative Practice Workshop can devote their time to an extensive creative project

-• Funds for teaching replacement to the home department/s of the members of the WU Creative Practice Workshop
+• Funds for teaching replacement to the home department/s of the members of the WashU Creative Practice Workshop

-• An intensive, interdisciplinary intellectual/creative environment in which the members of the WU Creative Practice Workshop can share their work in a collaborative, supportive, and enriching intellectual/creative/academic space
+• An intensive, interdisciplinary intellectual/creative environment in which the members of the WashU Creative Practice Workshop can share their work in a collaborative, supportive, and enriching intellectual/creative/academic space

 Requirements

-Members of the WU Creative Practice Workshop, during the course of their semester of residency, must:
+Members of the WashU Creative Practice Workshop, during the course of their semester of residency, must:

-• actively participate in the WU Creative Practice Workshop and share their creative work
+• actively participate in the WashU Creative Practice Workshop and share their creative work

 • attend public workshops of other fellows and at least one other public event sponsored by the CLA